getnikola/nikola/docs/manual.rst

 .. _Sass: https://sass-lang.com/

 Template tweaking and creating themes
+    For tweaking an existing template or adding new ones, you can put the respective file under ``templates/``.
+    The `demo site`_ provides an example.

     If you really want to change the pages radically, you will want to do a :doc:`custom theme <theming>`.